FerdAngle/NetanMastersYu/README.md

 <a name="installation"><h2>❔ Tutorial</h2></a>

-1) Open DBZ Final Stand: Remastered on your ALT account FIRST (the account that will be m1ing your main) and press Win + RightArrowKey to split your screen with your alt on the right handside.
+1) Open DBZ Final Stand: Remastered on your ALT account FIRST (the account that will be m1ing your main) and press Win + RightArrowKey to split your screen with your ALT account on the right handside.

 2) Next, run process explorer as administrator and then type roblox in the top right search field and afterwards enable the Handle panel found near the top left (or enable it via CTRL + L)
 <div align="center">